manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ~~~~~~~~~~~~~~~~~

 Specifies whether timed grouping in API and sphinxql will be calculated
 in local timezone, or in UTC.
-Optional, default is 0 (means ‘local tz’).
+Optional, default is 0 (means 'local tz').

-By default all ‘group by time’ expressions (like group by day, week,
+By default all 'group by time' expressions (like group by day, week,
 month and year in API, also group by day, month, year, yearmonth,
-yearmonthday in Manticoreql) is done using local time.
+yearmonthday in SphinxQL) is done using local time.
 I.e. when you have
-docs with attributes timed ‘13:00 utc’ and ‘15:00 utc’ - in case of
+docs with attributes timed ``13:00 utc`` and ``15:00 utc`` - in case of
 grouping they both will fall into facility group according to your local
 tz setting.
-Say, if you live in ‘utc’, it will be one day, but if you
+Say, if you live in ``utc``, it will be one day, but if you
-live in ‘utc+10’, then these docs will be matched into different ‘group
+live in ``utc+10``, then these docs will be matched into different ``group
-by day’ facility groups (since 13:00 utc in UTC+10 tz 23:00 local time,
+by day`` facility groups (since 13:00 utc in UTC+10 tz 23:00 local time,
 but 15:00 is 01:00 of the next day).
 Sometimes such behavior is
 unacceptable, and it is desirable to make time grouping not dependent
 from timezone.
 Of course, you can run the daemon with defined global TZ
 env variable, but it will affect not only grouping, but also
 timestamping in the logs, which may be also undesirable.
 Switching ‘on’
-this option (either in config, either using ‘set global’ statement in
+this option (either in config, either using :ref:`set global <set_syntax>` statement in
 sphinxql) will cause all time grouping expressions to be calculated in
 UTC, leaving the rest of time-depentend functions (i.e. logging of the
 daemon) in local TZ.